ucb-stat133/stat133-fall-2017/tutorials/02-intro-to-Rmd-files.md

 One of the main advantages of this paradigm, is that you avoid having to copy results from your computations and paste them into a report file.
 In fact, there are more complex ways to work with dynamic documents and source files.
 But the core idea is the same: combine narrative and code in a way that you let the computer do the manual, repetitive, and time consuming job.

 Rmd files is just one type of dynamic document that you will find in RStudio.
-In fact, RStudio provides other file formats that can be sued as dynamic documents: e.g. `.Rnw`, `.Rpres`, `.Rhtml`, etc.
+In fact, RStudio provides other file formats that can be used as dynamic documents: e.g. `.Rnw`, `.Rpres`, `.Rhtml`, etc.

 ### Anatomy of an `Rmd` file